dijiagberien/Churning-Credit-Card-Customers/churning_credit_card_customers.md

 ## --------------------------------------------------------------------------------
 ```

 The bar plot of the Attrition_Flag confirms what we already know i.e., we have a highly uneven proportion of attrited customers to existing customers.
+Among the variables, Gender is the only feature with relatively close proportions; 52.9% are females and 47.1% are males.
+The other variables have skewed distributions and is something to consider when splitting the data into training and test sets.

 ```r